droe/binja-bpf/README.md

 `BPF_XOR`/`BPF_MOD`, OpenBSD `BPF_RND`, and limited support for NetBSD `BPF_COP`/`BPF_COPX`.

+Ships with convenient packet header structs, though for most BPF programs, field offsets beyond the IP header will not resolve due to dynamic header length calculations.

 ## Known issues

 -   Hovering over certain constants in HLIL results in spurious warnings and errors in core without impairing plugin functionality.
 This seems to be a bug in core, not in the plugin.
 -   NetBSD `BPF_COP`/`BPF_COPX` misc instructions are disassembled, but not lifted to LLIL yet.
--   The plugin does ship packet header structs, though field access beyond the IP header will not be resolved by Binary Ninja due to the dynamic offset.
+If you are aware of any real-world use, please do open an issue with an example BPF program (source or compiled).

 ## Plans